Tyrrrz/Tyrrrz.me/data/blog/formatting-xaml-on-build/index.md

 $ dotnet tool install XamlStyler.Console --global
 ```

-This downloads the [corresponding NuGet package](https://www.nuget.org/packages/XamlStyler.Console), extracts its contents to a shared directory, then puts the executable on the system PATH.
+This downloads the [corresponding NuGet package](https://www.nuget.org/packages/XamlStyler.Console), extracts its contents to a shared directory, then puts the executable on the system's PATH.

 Following that, we can now run `xstyler` from the command-line.
 To process all XAML files in a directory, we can use: